 (For example: “Were there specific skills I did not have that your top candidate had?”)

 This isn’t the time to rehash specifics about the role, company or why they made a mistake by not hiring you.
 Take the criticism as an opportunity to learn and grow.
 Be open to hearing honest critique and refrain from being defensive.
 Remain courteous throughout the process – it’s important to not burn bridges because you never know what could happen!
 Express your continued excitement about the company and let them know you would be interested if other opportunities become available.

 Learn From Each Opportunity

 Once you have feedback, take what you learn and apply it.
 If you aren’t able to gain direct feedback, ask yourself what you could have done better.
-Did they seem hesitant about certain skillsets?
+Did they seem hesitant about certain skill sets?
 Did they probe on particular personality considerations?
-Did everything go south based on salary expectations?
+Or did everything go south based on salary expectations?
 Taking notes right after an interview can also help you evaluate different points where you may have been weaker.
 Create a list of specific things you can do better next time.

 Sometimes you can even gain helpful information based on learning about who they did hire.
 You might know someone inside the organization or perhaps you can find out through LinkedIn.
 Did they promote someone from within?
 What kind of background did the new hire possess?
-Be careful not to play the comparison game – this isn’t meant to stir jealousy – but sometimes you can gain peace of mind by realizing why someone else was simply a better fit.
+Be careful not to play the comparison game – this isn’t meant to stir jealousy – but sometimes you can lessen job search disappointment by realizing why someone else was simply a better fit.